-The Cerro Lindo deposit is a Kuroko-type VMS deposit.
-Mineralization is hosted in a pyroclastic unit composed of ash and lapilli-type polymictic tuffs of the Huaranguillo Formation.
-The Cerro Lindo deposit comprises lens-shaped massive bodies, composed of pyrite (50.0% to 90.0%), yellow sphalerite, brown sphalerite, chalcopyrite, and minor galena.
+Cerro Lindo is classified as a volcanogenic massive sulfide ("VMS") deposit.
+The Cerro Lindo deposit is 1,500 meters long, 1,000 meters wide, and has a current vertical development of 470 meters below the surface.
+Mineralization consists of at least 10 discrete mineralized zones.
+The Cerro Lindo deposit comprises lens shaped massive bodies, composed of pyrite (50.0% to 90.0%), yellow sphalerite, brown sphalerite, chalcopyrite, and minor galena.
 Significant barite is present mainly in the upper portions of the deposit.
-A secondary-enrichment zone, composed of chalcocite and covellite, has formed near the surface where massive sulphides have oxidized.
-Silver-rich powdery barite remains at the surface as a relic of sulphide oxidation and leaching.
+A secondary enrichment zone, composed of chalcocite and covellite, has formed near the surface where massive sulfides have oxidized.
+Silver rich powdery barite remains at the surface as a relic of sulfide oxidation and leaching.